dotnet/runtime/docs/workflow/testing/libraries/testing.md

 libraries -buildtests
 ```

-- The following builds and runs all tests for netcoreapp in release configuration.
+- The following builds and runs all tests for netcoreapp5.0 in release configuration.
 ```
-libraries -buildtests -test -c Release -f netcoreapp
+libraries -buildtests -test -c Release -f netcoreapp5.0
 ```

 - The following example shows how to pass extra msbuild properties to ignore tests ignored in CI.